Los Angeles Grandparents Rights Lawyer in Diamond Bar Serving Throughout California

 The California Family Code includes sections, numbered § 3102-3104, addressing when grandparents have the right to seek visitation time with their grandchildren.
 California family courts will consider a grandparent’s application for visitation where the grandchildren and grandparents have an existing relationship that has “engendered a bond.”
 Judges will grant these applications when they find it to be in the child’s best interest to have visitation with their grandparents, measured against the right of the parents to make what they deem to be the best decisions for their children.
 The parents’ objection to a grandparent’s request for visitation will result in an automatic presumption that visitation isn’t in the child’s best interests.
 With the help of a skilled grandparents rights lawyer, however, grandparents have the right to attempt to rebut this presumption by presenting testimony and evidence that the relationship provides a major benefit to the child’s well-being.

 In many cases, California family judges will not grant visitation where the child’s legal parents are still married.
 There are certain exceptions to this rule, such as where parents have long been living separately, one of the child’s parents is in jail, or the child was adopted by a stepparent.

-Help is Available for Grandparents’ Rights from Dedicated Diamond Bar Family Law Attorneys
+Help is Available from A Dedicated Diamond Bar Grandparents Rights Lawyer

-Get help protecting or restoring your relationship with your grandchildren by contacting the compassionate, effective, and dedicated Diamond Bar grandparents’ rights lawyers at Blasser Law for a consultation, at 909-843-6363.
+Get help protecting or restoring your relationship with your grandchildren by contacting a compassionate, effective, and dedicated Diamond Bar grandparents rights lawyer at Blasser Law for a consultation, at 909-843-6363.